Bethany McLean: Career

 McLean started her career as an investment banking analyst for Goldman Sachs and joined Vanity Fair as a contributing editor in 2008.
 She began as a contributor to Slate's Moneybox column, in 2010 and "The Bulldog" column in Fortune.

 She authored an article on Enron for the March 5, 2001, issue of Fortune entitled, "Is Enron Overpriced?"
 The article noted some irregularities in Enron's financial documents that were available to the public, suggesting the company's then-record high stock price was unjustified but she did not at that point suspect fraud at Enron.
-After Enron's rapid collapse later in 2001, McLean co-authored the book The Smartest Guys in the Room (2003) which detailed the corrupt business practices of Enron officials.
+After Enron's rapid collapse later in 2001, McLean co-authored, with Peter Elkind, the book The Smartest Guys in the Room (2003) which detailed the corrupt business practices of Enron officials.
 The book was later made into the Academy Award-nominated documentary Enron: The Smartest Guys in the Room.

 In 2005, McLean got into a spat with then-CEO of Overstock.com Patrick M. Byrne after she wrote a negative article about Overstock and him.

-She co-authored a book on the 2008 financial crisis titled All the Devils Are Here.
+She co-authored with Joe Nocera a book on the 2008 financial crisis titled All the Devils Are Here.

 In September 2015, she published Shaky Ground: The Strange Saga of the U.S. Mortgage Giants which examines the governance and financial situation of Fannie Mae and Freddie Mac seven years after the 2008 financial crisis.
 The Washington Post selected it as one of the best nonfiction books of 2015.

 In September 2018, she published Saudi America: The Truth about Fracking and How It's Changing the World which examined the "fracking revolution" and U.S. energy independence.

 In 2019, Mclean launched a podcast titled Making a Killing on Luminary.
+She also joined the Capitalisn't podcast as a co-host in season 2, along with Chicago Booth Professor Luigi Zingales.
+She is also an advisor for Hunterbrook Media.